Login | Become a member

 Grapevine Diseases

-NVG provides its members with regular reports on vineyard pests and diseases, including resources on best practices for choosing plant material and timely updates on viruses and pest management.
+NVG provides its members with regular reports on vineyard pests, diseases, and viruses including resources on best practices for choosing plant material and timely updates on viruses and pest management.
 NVG members hold positions on the Napa Winegrape Pest and Disease Control District Board, the PD/GWSS Board, as well on CDFA's Regulations Working Group, to promote and manage funding for pest and disease research, education, and prevention efforts supporting Napa County vineyards.

 General Resources